Reporting a change while you're on new style ESA

 This advice applies to England.
 See advice for See advice for Northern Ireland, See advice for Scotland, See advice for Wales

-While you’re on Employment Support Allowance (ESA), it's important to tell the Department for Work and Pensions (DWP) if there are changes to your:
+While you’re on new style Employment Support Allowance (ESA), it's important to tell the Department for Work and Pensions (DWP) if there are changes to your:

 Any changes might affect how much ESA you should get or which group you’re placed in.